 And then there are these other times when looking and walking aren’t those magical activities that one can get lost in.
 When I left the house full of anticipation of a walk, and then the magic doesn’t happen, the world does not align.
 Other times, I lack the motivation to even step outside, thinking that I have seen everything in my local surroundings anyway, nothing left to explore.

 Being a software developer by day, I usually stay away from programming in my private time.
-I usually seek out the manual and often analogue ways in my private time, most definitely because I’m sitting in front of a computer all day for work.
+I typically seek out the manual and often analogue ways in my personal time, most definitely because I’m sitting in front of a computer all day for work.
 So I rarely try and find a solution based on software that I could write myself.
-However, this was one of the very few times during my career as a software developer where I actually thought that a software that I could write myself could actually help in getting me out of the house, away from screens, more often and in more interesting ways.
+However, this was one of the very few times during my career as a software developer where I actually thought that a software that I could write myself could even help in getting me out of the house, away from screens, more often and in more exciting ways.

 What if I could build myself a tool to override my “I have seen everything, nothing is left to explore” thinking and get me out of the house, ready to explore?
 After spending a few days here and there toying around with the idea, I’ve had a pretty decent first version of flânerie, a random amble walk generator.